NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Sepid.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity (Special)]]"
-    desc: "`pf2:r`  A sepid gains an extra reaction each round that they can use only to make an Attack of Opportunity.\n"
+    desc: "`pf2:r`  A sepid gains an extra reaction each round that they can use only to make an Attack of Opportunity.\n\n* * *\n"

   - name: "Blatant Liar"
     desc: "  While all divs delight in lying, sepids are compulsive and predictable liars who always do the opposite of what they claim they'll do.
 If a sepid is ever forced or compelled to tell the truth, they take 4d8 mental damage."

   - name: "Deflecting Lie"
-    desc: "`pf2:r`  **Trigger** A creature hits the sepid with a ranged Strike or a ranged spell attack roll\n**Effect** The sepid lies in an attempt to divert the attack.
+    desc: "`pf2:r`  **Trigger** A creature hits the sepid with a ranged Strike or a ranged spell attack roll\n* * *\n\n**Effect** The sepid lies in an attempt to divert the attack.
 They roll a Deception check against the triggering creature's Perception DC.
 On a success, if the triggering attack roll was a success, it becomes a failure, and if the triggering attack roll was a critical hit, it becomes a normal success."

 attacks:
   - name: ""